tlozoot/experigen/README.md

 		exp  = read.csv(url, sep="\t")
 		meta = read.csv(paste(url, "&file=demographics.csv", sep=""), sep="\t")

+  - And you will probably want to change time stamps from strings to date objects:

+		exp$time = as.POSIXct(strptime(as.character(exp$time), "%a %b %d %H:%M:%S %Y"))

+  - The the getresults.R file.

 * The "_lib" folder contains helper files; you don't need to go there.

 * You don't need to edit "index.html".